-If you choose not to enable automatic notification of Point of Sale updates, you are encouraged to manually check for and download updates.
-Connect to the Internet and from the File menu, select Update QBPOS and then Get Updates from the Updates tab.
-Or, visit http://support.quickbooks.intuit.com/support/productupdates.aspx.
-Specify Point of Sale 6.0 as your product and review the updates that are available.
+If you choose not to enable automatic notification of Point of Sale updates, you are encouraged to manually check for and download updates from http://support.quickbooks.intuit.com/support/productupdates.aspx.
+Click on the Product Updates tab and review the available Point of Sale updates.